roaet/wafflehaus/wafflehaus/routers/README.rst

   that the app be another composite, and even another role router.
 * The route_default on line 9 is the pipeline selected by the role router if none of the roles were matched.
 This setting is required

+Note: that prioritization of which route to use is based on the order that they are definined, where the first route is considered first